 The plants’s cannabinoids and terpenes are contained in the trichomes, which become fragile at this time.
 Growers can limit damage by using drying, trimming, and curing practices that minimize agitation in order to preserve these potent products (12).

 The value of organic cannabis production is clear to producers and consumers alike and we expect continued demand for organically-made cannabis products.
-Cannabis users who are interested in natural, toxin-free enjoyment and wellness should always seek high-quality, organic cannabis goods.
+Cannabis users who are interested in natural, toxin-free enjoyment and wellness should always seek high-quality, organically-grown cannabis goods.